arjunvallyath234/Quadrotor_GNC_RemoteSensing/README.md

 The 2D grid of sectors $S \in \mathbb{R}^{I \times J}$, is flattened to a 1D vector $s \in \mathbb{R}^{n_s}$, which is given as $s = \[s1,\dots ,s_{n_s}\]$.
 The image processing algorithm generates the set of coordinates of discovered target plant species in the terrain of interest during low-altitude flight, along with their corresponding canopy cover, denoted as $\tilde{\lambda}$, and $\tilde{\mathfrak{c}}$, respectively, and they have a dynamic size.
 Each discovery of a target plant initiates a timestep in UCB1 algorithm.
 The UCB1 selects the sector to visit, and the reward for a sector is given by,

 $$r_i(\tilde{t}) = \sum_{\mathfrak{p}=1}^{|\tilde{\lambda}(\tilde{t})|} \mathbb{I}( \tilde{\lambda}_\mathfrak{p} \in s_i ) \cdot \tilde{\mathfrak{c}}_\mathfrak{p}$$

 where $\tilde{t}$ is the timestep, $\mathbb{I}(\cdot)$  denotes the indicator function, which equals 1 if the condition is true and 0 otherwise.
 At each timestep, the reward, the mean reward, and the UCB scores of all sectors are updated  [3].
 Over time, the sectors that contribute to more discoveries will exhibit a higher average reward.
 Conversely, the UCB score of less frequently chosen sectors can increase to encourage exploration.

+## Multi-layer Perceptron based value prediction - Superviced Learning
+The neural network (NN) is trained using an exploration logic, which provides the desired values for supervised offline training.
+This allows the trained model to generalize the exploration logic and perform this operation in any unknown fields.
+To find the optimal NN architecture, neural architecture search (NAS) is conducted.
+Then, the learning rate and activation function are selected using hyperparameter optimization (HPO).
+To conduct HPO and NAS, an AI optimization library called Optuna [6] is used.
+The Optuna library can automatically build multiple different NN structures, test different learning rates, and test different activation functions, and the best model is selected from the trial results.

+The environment for training the NN is a spatial exploration environment, which is a 2D field divided into a grid of sectors given by $s = \[s1,\dots,s_{n_s}\]$.
+Random planar coordinates and a random canopy score are generated for each sector to simulate target plant discovery during the training phase.
+The observation is a state vector given as $obs = \[x_i,y_i,n_i,r_i\]$, where $x_i$ and $y_i$ are the planar center coordinates of sector $i$, $n_i$ is the number of times sector $i$ has been visited, and $r_i$ is the current score of sector $i$.
+The desired Q-score for sector $i$ is given by,

+$$Q(s_i) = \max\left(0,\; d_q + 0.5 r_i - 0.5 n_i \right)$$

+where $d_q$ is the distance between the center of sector $i$ and the quadrotor.
+The decision-making MLP-based policy is given by,

+$$a_t = \pi(s) = \arg\max_{s_i \in s} Q(s_i)$$

+where $a_t$ denotes the action, representing the selected sector.

 ## References